yachty66/pantheon/Notes.md

 - [ ] make it possible to use navigation to this point inside the map
 - [ ] share on twitter

-- [ ] make a dataset of all the people from github and think how i can integrate this on pantheon
-    - [ ] get all actor urls and store them in dataset
-    - [ ] request data from actor urls and store this data as value to the apis url
-- [ ] cleanup my existing datasets and upload them to kaggle?

 ## next steps

 - [ ] make a really great landing which delivers the vision